mgoku/Qiraati/README.md

 - Translations : Translation of ayah, including per word translation.
 - Tafsheer : Al-Qur'an intrepretation explained by Moslem schoolars.
 - Asbabun Nuzuul : Historical information about how a part of Al-Qur'an accended.
 - Tahfidz : Provide infrastructure to help memorize Al-Qur'an.
-This including track record, curriculum, etc.
+This include progress tracking, curriculum, etc.